mcmasty/mcmasty.github.io/some_page.md

-# This is some Pages
+# This is stuff from some Pages

 I am writing this to be some page.